hypernormalisation/MinecraftTips/optimisations.md

 Now L has her new Ryzen rig and A will be installing minecraft on their machine with a gpu, things are looking up - none of us are liable to be CPU or RAM limited if you are playing on the server.

 L, hoever, was playing last night on some of relatviely medium settings was getting some FPS spikes and low FPS in general.
-Minecarf can be a daunting application for configure, with probably over one hundred settings.
+Minecart can be a daunting application to configure, with probably over one hundred settings; some pretty fringe, some with huge quality impacts.

 To get around this I've come up with some options to configure that are utter performance gluttons, but that don't really add that much to the game.

 I've also had an impression that the shaders we are using could be supoptimal, so have been investigating some that look just as lovely, but are less CPU/GPU intensitve.